-Contraception based on this single hormone has variable effects depending on the woman: some progestogen methods do not prevent ovulation, so real periods can occur, while others suppress it and can even block menstruation.
-For example, thecontraceptive implant has an impact on menstruation, with one third of women seeing their periods disappear.
+The effects of contraception based on this single hormone vary from woman to woman: some progestin-only methods do not prevent ovulation, so real periods may occur, while others suppress it and may even block menstruation.
+Thecontraceptive implant, for example, has animpact on periods, with a third of women seeing their periods disappear.

-You should check with your health care professional or gynecologist to make sure that the dosage for this type of contraceptive is appropriate for you, and spotting, or light blood loss, may occur while your body adjusts.
-If you experience the slightest inconvenience after a few adaptation cycles, do not hesitate to consult your general practitioner to consider a change of contraception.
+You should check with your health professional or gynecologist that the dosage for this type of contraceptive is right for you, and spotting (light blood loss) may occur while your body adjusts to it.
+If you experience the slightest discomfort beyond a few adaptation cycles, don't hesitate to consult your GP about changing contraception.

-Of course, there are non-hormonal contraceptive methods that form a mechanical barrier to prevent pregnancy.
+There are, of course, non-hormonal contraceptive methods, which form a mechanical barrier to prevent pregnancy.
 There are several types:

 - The condom

 - Copper intrauterine device (IUD)

 - The diaphragm...

 As they work without hormones, your body is not put to rest: it functions naturally, without blocking ovulation.
 As a result, your cycles are spontaneous and your periods "real", unlike the pill and periods.

 Is it possible to regulate periods with a contraceptive?

 When some women suffer from painful or heavy periods, or endometriosis, it's possible to use contraception to reduce or even stop menstrual bleeding.